jsilvela/migrate-wp-with-comments/README.md

 them into an HTML file, using unordered lists to build display hierarchies.
 This HTML file can then be embedded into the page content.

-A page with comments can be represented as:
+A typical page with comments will be represented like so:

 ``` sh
 post/my-post/